 When I was pregnant with my baby, my feet started to swell after the first trimester.
 My shoes started to get tighter and tighter, until one day, I could not fit into them at all.
 I had to go and get new shoes.
 Now, honestly, shoes are not really designed for pregnant people.
 At least, most shoes.
-I realized it was getting very difficult for me to find shoes which were comfortable and yet looked trendy.
+I realized it was getting very difficult for me to find shoes that were comfortable and yet looked trendy.

-So what I did was, first to look at the right places.
+So what I did was, first look at the right places.
 I searched for reviews of shoes and also tried to find out what exactly should I be looking for when I buy shoes for myself.
-Also, I just wanted shoes which were practical and looked good with both office and casual wear.
+Also, I just wanted shoes that were practical and looked good with both office and casual wear.

 As the baby grows in the womb, swelling becomes really common for most women.
 The hormonal changes in the body mean that there may be increased sweating and this includes the feet as well.
 Sweating in the feet may also lead to itchiness or cause an odor.

-Easy to wear and remove
+Easy to Wear and Remove

-Always look for shoes which are bit roomier than your usual size.
-Remember your feet will continue to swell as the pregnancy advances, and it is better to get shoes which allow that extra space.
+Always look for shoes which are a bit roomier than your usual size.
+Remember your feet will continue to swell as the pregnancy advances, and it is better to get shoes that allow that extra space.
 A good idea would be to buy shoes which are half a size or perhaps even one size than your normal size.
 When my husband suggested this to me, I actually laughed at him, because I was worried that my shoes would come off when I walk.
 He was smart enough to tell me to wear a pair of socks if I felt that the shoes were too loose.
 And yes, it worked.
 By the fourth month, I was wearing the new shoes without any socks, thanks to the swelling in my feet.

 I know it is so tough for some of us to avoid heels, especially if we are used to it.
 During pregnancy, the body releases the hormone relaxin which basically helps to loosen the tissues which hold the joints together, so as to make the pelvic region flexible for childbirth.
-When we wear heels our posture changes slightly, putting more pressure on the back, knee and ankle joints.
+When we wear heels our posture changes slightly, putting more pressure on the back, knee, and ankle joints.
 So it becomes difficult for a pregnant body, to manage in heels.
 Try and buy flat shoes or if you really want to buy heels, purchase platform heels or flat heels (they should not be pointy) not more than two inches high.

 Honestly, there is no right answer to this.
 We all love our shoes, but from a pregnancy point of view, you will need to invest in twice in shoes.
-Usually for the first six months, a good pair of shoes should work well.
-But for the last trimester, the swelling in the feet may increase so much that you may have to invest in a pair of shoes which are larger in size.
+Usually, for the first six months, a good pair of shoes should work well.
+But for the last trimester, the swelling in the feet may increase so much that you may have to invest in a pair of shoes that are larger in size.

-It is important to buy shoes which have a good grip because the last thing you want to do is slip on a slippery surface.
-Now-a- days, most shoes available for pregnant women ensure really strong grip and this is something you must keep in mind while buying shoes when you are pregnant.
+It is important to buy shoes that have a good grip because the last thing you want to do is slip on a slippery surface.
+Now-a- days, most shoes available for pregnant women ensure a really strong grip and this is something you must keep in mind while buying shoes when you are pregnant.

-What kind of shoes should I buy?
+What Kind of Shoes Should I buy?

-So go ahead and buy shoes which are comfortable and make you feel trendy.
+So go ahead and buy shoes that are comfortable and make you feel trendy.
 There are so many choices available these days that you could get confused.
-So remember to read shoe reviews for pregnant woman from reputed sources.
+So remember to read shoe reviews for pregnant women from reputed sources.
 We often tend to ignore our feet, whether pregnant or otherwise.
 But remember good shoes are a necessity if you want to avoid joint aches and back pain.
 Shoes which make you feel good and help support your growing body weight are important.